Herc (The Wire): Season 5

 Herc now works as an investigator for defense attorney Maurice Levy, who previously represented the Barksdale Organization.
 He is able to provide Levy with information from his contacts in the police, including Carver, but he is irritated when Levy takes on Stanfield as a client.
 Herc meets Carver for drinks and admits feelings of remorse for some of his actions as a police officer.
 He attempts to redeem himself by making a note of Stanfield's confidential phone number from Levy's Rolodex and handing it to Carver, who then passes it on to Freamon.

+Later, over drinks, Herc tries to influence Carver into being lenient for Colicchio, after he has to be restrained from attacking a civilian.
+Carver explains his philosophy that all of their actions as police officers matter, reminding Herc of some of their mistakes.
+Carver specifically mentions Herc's actions with Randy Wagstaff.
+Herc relents and tells Carver to do what he feels he has to.

 In the final episode, however, Herc pumps his police friends for information which he then shares with Levy, telling him that a wiretap has probably been used in the Stanfield investigation – a wiretap which Levy realizes must be illegal.
 This tip allows Levy to keep Stanfield out of prison.
 A grateful Levy tells Herc he has done well, bringing him an enormous amount of business by helping him to get Marlo Stanfield off, and he invites him to dinner at his home, as Herc is now mishpochah (Yiddish for "family").

 Herc congratulates Carver on his promotion to lieutenant.
 He is last seen in the end-of-season montage at the bar buying drinks for his former colleagues.